isomerpages/imda-codesg/pages/code-for-fun/code-for-fun-secondary.md

     </tr>
     <tr>
       <th colspan="1">Training Programe</th>
-      <td colspan="3">Carolina Code for Fun engages student with Technology to offer solutions related to current Global Crises.<br><br>Computational thinking and design thinking concepts are introduced and taught through mini projects.<br><br>Using Microbit and knowledge learnt in Text Base programming, students shall build a prototype that will address a Problem Statement related to Climate Change and Global Warming.<br><br>AI (Artificial Intelligence) is also introduced whereby students learn to build a Chat Bot.</td>
+      <td colspan="3">Carolina Code for Fun programme equips students with relevant technical knowledge to offer solutions related to current global crises.<br><br>Computational thinking and design thinking concepts are introduced and taught through mini projects.<br><br>Using Microbit and knowledge learnt in text based programming, students shall build a prototype that will address a problem statement related to climate change and global warming.<br><br>AI (Artificial Intelligence) is also introduced whereby students learn to build a Chat Bot.</td>
     </tr>
     <tr>
       <th colspan="1">Final Project</th>